Process data from the lab equipment

 Fig.2.
 Serial port data and Excel.
 Serial data view setup

 Then click the "OK" button and try to receive the data from a port.
-You should receive the data like on the figure below.
+You should receive the data as in the figure below.

 Fig.3.
 Serial port data and Excel.
 Data received.

-This is the other view of the data received.
-Notice that all non-printable characters were replaced with their code i.e. #0D.
-It is clear from the data screen above, that the data block (within the green rectangle) starts with TLFLOW and ends with three pairs of CR+LF characters (#0D#0A#0D#0A#0D#0A) (underlined by red).
+It is a different view of the data received.
+Notice that all non-printable characters were replaced with their code, i.e., #0D.
+It is clear from the data screen above that the data block (within the green rectangle) starts with TLFLOW and ends with three pairs of CR+LF characters (#0D#0A#0D#0A#0D#0A) (underlined by red).

-We are now ready for configuring of the modules.
-First, select the "ASCII data query and parser" plug-in (fig.4a, pos.1) from a drop-down list.
-Then, enable a parsing option for data received (fig.4a, pos.2) and select the necessary data export plug-ins.
+We are now ready to configure the modules.
+First, select the "ASCII data query and parser" plugin (fig.4a, pos.1) from a drop-down list.
+Then, enable a parsing option for data received (fig.4a, pos.2) and select the necessary data export plugins.
 The DDE server (fig.4b, pos.3) will help us to check that the data packet is parsed and exported.
-The "Direct Excel Connection" plug-in
+The "Direct Excel Connection" plugin

 will write data directly to a Microsoft Excel spreadsheet.